 The lawyer's duty to the client to "raise fearlessly every issue, advance every argument, and ask every question, however distasteful, that the lawyer thinks will help the client's case" and to endeavour "to obtain for the client the benefit of every remedy and defence authorized by law" must always be discharged by fair and honourable means, without illegality and in a manner consistent with the lawyer's duty to treat the court with candour, fairness, courtesy and respect.
-Please see Rule 4.01 of the Code of Professional Conduct for more information.
+Please see section 5.1-1 of the Code of Professional Conduct for more information.